msk-aye/msk-aye/README.md

 - 👀 I’m interested in AI and cyber security
 - 🌱 I’m currently learning machine learning, information security, functional programming and computer networking.
 - 📫 How to reach me: LinkedIn
-- ⚡ Fun fact: Im planning to do an exchange program to studying for a while in Singapore.
+- ⚡ Fun fact: Im going on a uni trip to Dallian, China this winter.

 Just a third year Bachelor of Computer Science / Master of Cyber Security (dual degree) student at the University of Queensland, Brisbane.
 Open to any sort of work relating to